ldn-softdev/jtc/User Guide.md

-`jtc` does not have a "walk" argument for `-p` (purge) operations (`-p` is a standalone option, when it's used only with `-w` it will purge every resulted/walked entry), so how to facilitate a cross-referenced purge then? (i.e. when purging ids are located in a different file)
+`jtc` does not have a "walk" argument for `-p` (purge) operations (`-p` is a standalone option, when it's used only with `-w` it will purge every resulted/walked entry), so how to facilitate a cross-referenced purge then? (i.e., when purging ids are located in a different file)
 The trick is to use a dummy `-u`/`-i` operation and apply `-p`.
 When cli is given in this notation:
 `<<<dst.json jtc -w... -u <src.json> -u... -p`, purging will be applied to walked destinations, but only predicated by a successful